syedraza011/NYC_HighSchools/README.md

 # NYC_HighSchools
 Certainly!
-Here's a basic README for your SwiftUI code:
+Here's a basic README for my app:

 ---